sandulat/larabels/README.md

 Larabels is an editor for your Laravel localization files.

-The main purpose of this package is to allow non-technical people commit label updates directly to the repository.
+The main purpose of this package is to allow non-technical people commit label updates directly to the repository in development environments.
 It automatically parses all languages by folders from `resources/lang` and all localization files from each language.

 Larabels is built to work exclusively with Git.